Florida officer records are live — search the officer testifying against your client, free. Search free →

 Which charges and jurisdictions are covered?

-Six live jurisdictions, each with its own public source: Florida (FDLE/CJSTC certification discipline + use-of-force ledger), Chicago (CPD complaint records), New York City (NYPD/CCRB complaint history), Texas, Georgia, and Arizona (state certification + employment history).
+Seven live jurisdictions, each with its own public source: Florida (FDLE/CJSTC certification discipline + use-of-force ledger), Chicago (CPD complaint records), New York City (NYPD/CCRB complaint history), and Texas, Georgia, Arizona, and California (state POST/certification + employment history).
 Charge-specific guides cover the highest-volume charges in each.
 We do not claim 50-state coverage; coverage expands by demand.

 Can I use this for a suppression hearing or cross-examination?